strimzi/strimzi-kafka-operator/development-docs/DEBUGGING.md

 In Kafka CR we have adjusted the probes to prevent Kubernetes from killing the broker whose execution is suspended due to a breakpoint.

-Before remotely connecting with IDE you'll want to start tailing the `my-cluster-kafka-0` broker pod:
+Before remotely connecting with your IDE you'll want to start tailing the `my-cluster-kafka-0` broker pod:

     kubectl logs my-cluster-kafka-0 -f